applied-crypto-lab/mal-ext-circuits/README.md

-# Artifact Appendix

-Paper title: **Efficiently Compiling Secure Computation Protocols From Passive to Active Security: Beyond Arithmetic Circuits**
+The repository corresponds to the article **Efficiently Compiling Secure Computation Protocols From Passive to Active Security: Beyond Arithmetic Circuits** published in the Proceedings on Privacy Enhancing Technologies (PoPETs), Vol. 2024, No. 1.

 Artifacts HotCRP Id: **2024.1/106**